Giorgos Kallis

 Giorgos Kallis (born 8 September 1972) is an ecological economist from Greece.
 He is an ICREA Research Professor at ICTA - Universitat Autònoma de Barcelona, where he teaches political ecology.
-He is one of the principal advocates of the theory of degrowth.
+He is one of the principal advocates of the theory of degrowth and post-growth.

 Early life and education

 Kallis was born and raised in Athens, son of medical doctors Vassilis and Maria Kallis.
 His mother was a political activist, imprisoned during Greece's Military Junta, later a founding member of the Greek Green Party, president of the International Rehabilitation Council for Torture Victims, and a candidate in Greek and European parliament elections.

 Kallis earned a Bachelors in Chemistry with First Class Honours from Imperial College in London, where he continued to complete a master's degree in Environmental Engineering.
 After a period at the European Parliament working at the Science and Technological Options Assessment Unit for the preparation of the EU Water Framework Directive, he completed a PhD at the Department of Environmental Studies at the University of the Aegean in 2003.
 From 2005 to 2008 he was a Marie Curie post doc fellow at the Energy and Resources Group at UC Berkeley.
 He has also a Masters in Economics (2012) from the Barcelona Graduate School in Economics.